-- A. A Controller shall establish reasonable methods to Authenticate the Consumer submitting a Data Right request and to Authenticate the authority of an Authorized Agent submitting an opt-out request on behalf of a Consumer.
-To determine if a method is reasonable, the Controller shall consider the Data Rights exercised, the type, sensitivity, value, and volume of Personal Data involved, and the level of possible harm that improper access or use could cause to the Consumer submitting the Data Right request.
-A Controller should avoid methods that place an unreasonable burden on the Consumer or Authorized Agent submitting a Data Right request. - B. When possible, a Controller shall avoid requesting additional Personal Data to Authenticate a Consumer unless the Controller cannot Authenticate the Consumer from the Personal Data already maintained by the Controller. - C. Personal Data obtained to Authenticate a Consumer may only be used to Authenticate the Consumer submitting the Data Right request or to Authenticate an Authorized Agent's authority, and must be deleted as soon as practical after Processing the Consumer's request, except as required by 4 CCR 904-3, Rule 6.11. - D. A Controller shall implement reasonable security measures, consistent with 4 CCR 904-3, Rule 6.90, to protect Personal Data exchanged to Authenticate a Consumer or to Authenticate an Authorized Agent's authority, considering the type, value, sensitivity, and volume of information exchanged and the level of possible harm improper access or use could cause to the Consumer submitting a Data Right request. - E. A Controller shall not require the Consumer or Authorized Agent to pay a fee for authentication.
-For example, a Controller may not require a Consumer to provide a notarized affidavit for authentication unless the Controller compensates the Consumer for the cost of notarization. - F. If a Controller cannot Authenticate the Consumer submitting a Data Right request using commercially reasonable efforts, the Controller is not required to comply with the Consumer's request.
+- A. A-Pursuant to C.R.S. § 6-1-1306(1), a Controller shall establish, document and comply with reasonable methods to Authenticate for authenticating the identity of every Consumer submitting any Data Right request, and to Authenticate the authority of anevery Authorized Agent submitting an opt-out request on behalf of a Consumer. pursuant to C.R.S. § 6-1-1306(1)(a)(II). - 1.
+To determine if an authentication method is reasonable, the Controller shall consider the Data Rights exercised, the type, sensitivity, value, and volume of Personal Data involved, and the level of possible harm that improper access or use could cause to the Consumer submitting the Data Right request.
+A Controller shouldmust avoid methods that place an unreasonable burden on the Consumer or Authorized Agent submitting a Data Right request. - B. When possible, a Controller shall avoid requesting additional Personal Data to Authenticate a Consumer unless the Controller cannot Authenticate the Consumer from the Personal Data already maintained by the Controller. - C. Personal Data obtained to Authenticate a Consumer may only be used to Authenticate the Consumer submitting the Data Right request or to Authenticate an Authorized Agent's authority, and must be deleted as soon as practical after Processing the Consumer's request, except as required by 4 CCR 904-3, Rule 6.11. - D. A Controller shall implement reasonable security measures, consistent with 4 CCR 904-3, Rule 6.9009, to protect Personal Data exchanged to Authenticate a Consumer or to Authenticate an Authorized Agent's authority, considering the type, value, sensitivity, and volume of information exchanged and the level of possible harm improper access or use could cause to the Consumer submitting a Data Right request.

+F. If a Controller cannot Authenticate the Consumer submitting a Data Right request using commercially reasonable efforts, the Controller is not required to comply with the Consumer's request.
 The Controller shall inform the Consumer that their identity could not be authenticated and may request additional Personal Data if reasonably necessary to Authenticate the Consumer.